 A modern megalopolis prides itself on having unique museums with immense and unrivaled collections and artifacts dating from the earliest onset of history to the present era.
 Our tour starts with:

 One of the rare places in the world where we will have the special opportunity to visit and experience the “evolution of mankind” through the marvelous display of historical relics.

 Lunch will be set in an exquisite traditional Iranian restaurant and Afterward, we will visit a world of jewels in a priceless Crown Jewels Museum one of which is one of the two greatest diamonds, Darya-e-Noor (sea of light).

 At the end of the day, we will get a chance to see a variety of Persian hand-woven carpets and rugs in the Carpet Museum.
 Stay overnight in Tehran.

-Attention: The priority of sightseeing might change due to the time of your arrival, preference of your guide and also official and unofficial holidays of some museums.
+Attention: The priority of sightseeing might change due to the time of your arrival, the preference of your guide, and also the official and unofficial holidays of some museums.

 Milad Tower, Tehran, Iran

 A morning visit to Sa’ad Abad Complex.
-And our Tehran excursion will end at the Ceramic and Glassware Museum.
+Our Tehran excursion will end at the Ceramic and Glassware Museum.